 also panic info can be useful like this example:

-Updated by Dan Thomson almost 3 years ago
+Updated by Dan Thomson over 3 years ago

 Trying to add attachments (this time including the 1.txt, 2.txt and 3.txt from https://dilos-dev.atlassian.net/wiki/display/DS/Parse+panic+dump) in another browser.

 Copyright 2016 OmniTI Computer Consulting, Inc. All rights reserved.